 The Texas DSHS maintains a list of notifiable conditions that must be reported.
-In addition to the list of specified reportable conditions, the Texas DSHS also says, “any outbreak, exotic disease or unusual group expression of disease that may be of public health concern should be reported as quickly as possible.”
+In addition to the list of specified reportable conditions, the Texas DSHS also says, ‘any outbreak, exotic disease or unusual group expression of disease that may be of public health concern should be reported as quickly as possible.’

-Diseases You Must Immediately Report in Texas
+What Diseases Must a Doctor Report in Texas?